aerospike/php-client/README.md

 * Does not support Scan/Query API features/
 * Use Aerospike Server 6.3 for testing, the Rust client does not fully support newer versions.
-* Should have the local go daemon setup.

 ## Setup